By Joe Paonessa Last Updated: Mar 15, 2020

 Network Used: AT&T

-Network Used: Sprint, T-Mobile, Verizon
+Network Used: AT&T, T-Mobile, Verizon

 All plans come with data that is hard capped except for on the $30 and $60 plans.
 Data is unlimited on those plans, although after their high speed allotments get used up, data speeds are throttled to a a minimum of 64 Kbps.
 On any plan, extra high speed data can be added to it priced at $10/GB.